Canghiari04/Fundamentals-of-Artificial-Intelligence-and-Knowledge-Representation/Module_2/theory/6_Semantic_Networks.md

 `One way to represent and reason about categories and objects`.

 ## 1. Introduction
 Done the **upper ontologies**, during the 60s and 70s, reasearchers start to reason about the way to represent all this stuff.
-As we already know, **categories** are a powerful mechanism for describing the knowledge representation.
+As we already knew, **categories** are a powerful mechanism for describing the knowledge representation.

 The basic idea is to define categories in a **computable form**.
 First Order Logic is a great tool for describing knowledge, however, sometimes, it is not the easiest way for this goal.
 Historically, the approach that has been decided in knowledge representation field is the **semantic network**.